gabors-data-analysis/da-coding-rstats/lecture01-coding-basics/README.md

-# Lecture 01: Getting started with R
+# Lecture 01: Coding basics - R
 *Coding course to complete Data Analysis in R*

 This is the first coding lecture, which introduces students to R and RStudio and shows how it works in general.